-Keratinocytes are large reservoirs for preformed, intracellular, and biologically active IL-1α.
+IL-1α has been identified as a key mediator of sterile inflammation and is abundantly present in psoriatic skin lesions.
+Skin cells, or keratinocytes, are in fact a large reservoir for preformed, intracellular, and biologically active IL-1α.
 Excess IL-1 activity promotes the production of adhesion molecules by endothelial cells and release of chemokines, both of which lead to infiltration of the tissues by white blood cells.
 Once in the dermis, some of these white blood cells can differentiate into macrophages and dendritic cells, which can induce psoriatic skin changes through further production of proinflammatory cytokines.
 This cycle of inflammation and infiltration by white blood cells likely plays a significant role in the chronic inflammatory component of psoriasis.

 Cutaneous inflammation, in terms of both macro and microscopic features, looks markedly like psoriatic lesions.
 Similar results have been seen in mice that are bred to over-express IL-1α in the skin.
 Mice that overproduce IL-1α in basal keratinocytes, develop sparse hair and fine, scaly skin.
-These mice often progress to develop inflammatory psoriatic-like skin lesions, which when healed, led to a scarred region devoid of hair.
-Other studies using human keratinocyte cultures show that IL-1α induces similar genetic changes compared to skin in subjects with psoriasis.
+These mice often progress to develop inflammatory psoriatic-like skin lesions.
+Studies using human keratinocyte cultures show that IL-1α induces similar genetic changes as in the skin of subjects with psoriasis.

 XBiotech’s antibody directed against IL-1α has been found to be not only effective in treating psoriasis, but could be safer and better tolerated than the existing front line therapies for the disease.
 MABp1 therapy is potent and fast acting, offering the potential for an important and novel treatment option for the disease.